micolous/pcprox/protocol.md

 ## USB communication

-The pcProx readers expose a USB HID (keyboard) device to the host.
+The pcProx readers expose a USB HID (keyboard) device to the host, using USB device ID `0c27:3bfa`.

 This driver is typically bound by the operating system, which can make direct communications more difficult.
-Typically this will require some extra permissions, or changing the permissions on the device node.
+There are some [udev rules included](./udev/60-rfideas-permissions.rules) which make this easier.

 All communication happens with [USB control transfers][usb-ctrl].